JakeWnuk/ptt/docs/USAGE.md

   of debug output that can be used.
     - Level 1 will not print each iteration transformation but overall input and output.
     - Level 2 will print each iteration transformation and overall input and output.
+- The `-tp` flag can not be used with other transformations at the same time.
+The template file should contain a list of transformations and operations to apply to the input data.
+The template file should be in JSON format.
+    - See `docs/template.json` ([link](https://github.com/JakeWnuk/ptt/blob/main/docs/template.json)) for an example.

 The `-f`, `-k`, `-r`, `-tf`, and `-u` flags can be used multiple times and have their collective values combined.
 The rest of the flags can only be used once.